Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Introduction

-Given the multitude of factors that influence SW dynamics, novel behaviors can be expected from complex geometries with noncolinear magnetization.
-Nanowires with a crescent-shaped (CS) cross-section (see Fig.~\ref{Fig:structure}), including those arranged in diamond-like networks~\cite{May2019realizationLattice, Sahoo2021ObservationStructure, May2021MagneticSpin-ice, Sahoo2018UltrafastStructure}, have already proven promising for realizing near-degenerate states in 3D artificial spin-ice structures and for providing reconfigurable platforms for magnonic devices.
-Following the work on CS links in 3D spin-ice lattices, standalone CS nanowires with a 3D sinusoidal geometry were realized~\cite{Askey2024}.
-Subsequently, straight nanowires of the similar CS shape were fabricated in the inverse arangement, i.e., by electron-beam lithography, reactive-ion etching, and Py sputtering on pre-patterned Si substrates~\cite{Pradhan2024ICM}.
-In addition, deposition of magnetic multilayers onto nanospheres, establishes curved geometries in a form of ferromagnetic cups~\cite{Albrecht2005}, the technique which can be extended to cover naorods and form long CS ferromagnetic nanowires.
-Within this framework, CS nanorods can represent a fundamental building block for more complex magnonic architectures.
-Despite this potential, the nonreciprocal properties of SWs in CS nanowires have not yet been investigated.
-The crescent geometry introduces unique effects---such as varying curvature in the cross-section, inhomogeneous magnetization, and edge contributions---that remain absent in nanowires with regular, highly symmetric cross-sections.
+Nanowires with a crescent-shaped (CS) cross-section (see Fig.~\ref{Fig:structure}), including those arranged in diamond-like networks~\cite{May2019realizationLattice, May2021MagneticSpin-ice, Sahoo2018UltrafastStructure}, have already proven promising for realizing 3D artificial spin-ice structures and for providing reconfigurable platforms for magnonic devices~\cite{Sahoo2021ObservationStructure,PhysRevApplied.19.064045}.
+Following these works, standalone CS nanowires were also realized with two-photon lithography combined with thermal evaporation of Py~\cite{Askey2024}.
+Subsequently, straight nanowires of the similar CS shape were fabricated in the inverse arrangement, i.e., by electron-beam lithography, reactive-ion etching, and Py sputtering on pre-patterned Si substrates~\cite{Pradhan2024ICM}.
+In addition, deposition of magnetic layers onto nanospheres, establishes curved geometries in the form of ferromagnetic cups~\cite{Albrecht2005}.
+This technique can be extended to coat a polymer nanorod with ferromagnet and form long, CS ferromagnetic nanowires.
+Within this framework, CS nanorods can represent a fundamental building block for magnonic architectures.
+Despite this potential, the nonreciprocal properties of SWs in CS nanowires have not yet been analyzed.